Fábio Silva (footballer, born 2002): 2020–2022: Struggles in England

-On 5 September 2020, Silva moved to English Premier League club Wolverhampton Wanderers in a five-year deal for a club record fee of a reported £35 million.
-He made his full club debut on 17 September 2020 in an EFL Cup defeat to Stoke City; four days later he made his Premier League debut as a second-half substitute in a 3–1 home loss to Manchester City.
+On 5 September 2020, Silva joined English club Wolverhampton Wanderers on a five-year deal for a club record fee of a reported £35 million.
+He made his full debut on 17 September 2020 in an EFL Cup defeat to Stoke City; four days later, he made his Premier League debut as a second-half substitute in a 3–1 home loss to Manchester City.

 Silva scored his first two goals in a Wolves shirt for the under-21 team in a 2–1 away win over Doncaster Rovers in the EFL Trophy on 10 November 2020.
 His first league start was in a 1–0 home defeat against Aston Villa on 12 December, and eight days later he scored his first league goal through a penalty in a 2–1 away loss against Burnley.
 On 16 January 2021, Silva scored his first goal from open play and his first goal at Molineux for Wolves against West Bromwich Albion in the first Black Country derby of the 2020–21 season.

 Silva made his first start for Wolves in the 2021–22 Premier League season in a 2–1 away win over Brentford on 22 January 2022, due to Raúl Jiménez missing the game through injury.

 Silva scored his first goal for Wolves since 3 May 2021 in a home EFL Cup game against Blackpool on 29 August 2023, a match that Wolves went on to win 5–0.